PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 D) python --install pip

+==> curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py.
+After downloading the script, you can run it with:  python get-pip.py

 What is the purpose of a virtual environment in Python?

 A) To keep your projects organized in one folder
 B) To install Python in a different directory
 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system

+===> To separate project dependencies and avoid conflicts.
+Virtual environments allow you to isolate packages and dependencies for different projects, preventing conflicts between them.

 #MySQL Installation